Ten years on, Japan mourns victims of earthquake and Fukushima disaster

 Nuclear power supplied just 6% of Japan’s energy needs in the first half of 2020 compared with 23.1% for renewable sources - far behind Germany’s 46.3% - and nearly 70% for fossil fuels.

-Reporting by Eimi Yamamitsu, Elaine Lies, Ju-min Park and Linda Sieg.
+Reporting by Eimi Yamamitsu, Elaine Lies, Kim Kyung Hoon, Irene Wang, Sakura Murakami, Antoni Slodkowski, Ju-min Park and Linda Sieg.
 Editing by Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.